Menu

 Fire rated (Type X) Gypsum boards

 Plaster, found in every gypsum board, binds about 20% of crystalline water, which in a panel thickness of 12.5 mm is about 2 liters of water per square meter.
 When gypsum drywall is exposed to fire, the water is slowly released as steam, effectively retarding heat transmission.
-Fire rated gypsum drywall is more fire resistant because it contains glass fiber reinforcement and other additives within its specially formulated gypsum core to help it hold up longer to a fire exposure.
+Fire rated gypsum drywall is more fire resistant because it contains glass fibre reinforcement and other additives within its specially formulated gypsum core to help it hold up longer to a fire exposure.

 In homes, use of fire rated drywall is required by building codes on interior and exterior walls near furnaces and utility rooms.
 Fire rated drywall can also be put up in a basement or other places where a wood stove might be used or around the opening of a fireplace.
 In commercial buildings, Type X gypsum boards are installed on walls and ceilings to comply with building codes for fire partitions and assemblies.